Predator051/olx-price-viewer/README.md

 Ultimately, storing prices as strings was selected as it minimizes complexity, reduces dependencies, and allows us to handle a variety of price formats directly from the source.
 This choice enables flexibility and straightforward comparisons, which aligns well with our main goal of tracking and notifying price changes.

+## Coverage report

+Report is in /build/coverage folder.
+Currently, it's about 96.3%